Cluster algebras and triangulated surfaces. Part II: Lambda lengths: Lambda lengths on opened surfaces

 \begin{proof} Let $\tilde h_p$ be the horocycle which is like $\overline h_p$ but perpendicular to $C_p$ at $M_p$ instead of $\overline{M_p}$ as in Figure~\ref{fig:opened-monogon-2}, and let $\theta$ be the tagged arc like $\varrho$ but with lambda length measured with respect to~$\tilde h_p$.
 Then \eqref{eq:holed-monogon} is equivalent to

 Strange as it may seem at first glance, \eqref{eq:holed-monogon-2} is yet another instance of the same Ptolemy relation.
 To see that, suppose first that $C_p$ is oriented clockwise (so that $\lambda(p)>1$, cf.\ \eqref{eq:l(p)},~\eqref{eq:lambda(p)}), and consider Figure~\ref{fig:cover-monogon}, which on the top shows lifts of the arcs $\delta$, $\theta$, and $\eta$ to the universal cover of the monogon.
 The bottom of Figure~\ref{fig:cover-monogon} shows a different triple of lifts together with lifts of the arcs $\delta' = \psi_p \delta$ and $\theta' = \psi_p^{-1} \theta$.
-By applying the Ptolemy relation to the quadrilateral with diagonals $\bar\delta'$ and~$\bar\theta'$, we obtain